ManimCommunity/manim/docs/source/tutorials/using_text.rst

 ==================================

-MarkupText is similar to :class:`~.Text`, the only difference between them is that this accepts PangoMarkup (which is similar to html), instead of text.
+MarkupText is similar to :class:`~.Text`, the only difference between them is that this accepts and processes PangoMarkup (which is similar to html), instead of just rendering plain text.

-You can find the reference of PangoMarkup in :class:`~.MarkupText`.
+Consult the documentation of :class:`~.MarkupText` for more details and further references about PangoMarkup.

 .. manim:: MarkupTest
     :save_last_frame: